apache/airflow/docs/plugins.rst

 =======

-Airflow has a simple plugin manager built-in that can integrate external features to its core by simply dropping files in your ``$AIRFLOW_HOME/plugins`` folder.
+Airflow has a simple plugin manager built-in that can integrate external features to its core using `pip` or by dropping files in your ``$AIRFLOW_HOME/plugins`` folder.

 The python modules in the ``plugins`` folder get imported,